-- host a PhD student via a placement through one of our 21 Doctoral Training Centres
+- host a PhD student via a placement through our Doctoral Training Network

 - offer for staff from your organisation to spend time at a university on a secondment or research project through one of our Impact Acceleration Account universities

 - host a researcher via a Knowledge Transfer Partnership

 - attend a National Centre for Research Methods (NCRM) training course

 - collaborate with researchers to secure funding for new research as part of one of our funding opportunities.

 We support world leading research that makes a difference to lives.
 To find out more about the difference our research has made, see: